 SHECA creates and maintains certificates high risk applicants list according to the list published by the anti-phishing Alliance, antivirus vendors or related Union, government agencies responsible for network security services, or information disclosed in public reports by media.
 SHECA will check the list before accepting certificate application.
 For applicants in the list, SHECA will refuse its application directly, or request additional application materials, fund guarantees to prove that their certificates will not be misused or unlawful use.
-Issued certificates will be reviewed according to the list on a regular basis, once a holder of the certificate appears in the list, SHECA has the right to revoke the certificate, or adopt appropriate mechanisms for careful handling.
+Issued certificate appears in the list, SHECA has the right to revoke the certificate, or adopt appropriate mechanisms for careful handling.